Sequivirus

 Sequivirus is a genus of viruses in the order Picornavirales, in the family Secoviridae.
 Plants serve as natural hosts.
-There are four species in this genus.
+There are five species in this genus.
 Diseases associated with this genus include: PYFV: vein-yellowing, yellow flecks and yellow/green mosaic symptoms in parsnip, and ‘yellow net', followed by yellow spots and leaf distortion in celery.

 Taxonomy

 The genus contains the following species, listed by scientific name and followed by the exemplar virus of the species: